simonedelpopolo/koorie/README.md

 # regular npm installation
 npm install koorie

-# once installed, runs
+# once installed, run
-npx koorie-shell init # this will setup few files to get you started.
+npx koorie-shell init --bare # this will setup few files to get you started.

+# at the prompt answer yes

 # spin it up!
 npx koorie
 # you'll be prompt to choose the root directory of the project as the 'public' directory
-# make your choice
+# at the prompt answer yes

 # open the browser at http://localhost:3001